matthewfallen/matthewfallen/README.md

 # 👋 • Introduction

-> Hi, I'm nova, a developer and beginner Artist.
-I started my programming journey at the age of 14 with the goal of creating a server for Minecraft, which led me to learning JavaScript.
-From there I began to expand my knowledge and I am creating an RPG project on Discord to give fun to the users of this application.
+> Hi, I'm nova, a beginner developer and artist.
+I started my path in programming at the age of 14 with the goal of creating a server for Minecraft, which led me to learn a bit more about JavaScript.
+From there I started to expand my knowledge and I'm creating an RPG project in Discord to give fun to the users of this application.
+Currently, I have experience in few languages, JavaScript, HTML/CSS.
-> Currently, I have experience in few languages, JavaScript, HTML/CSS and SQL.
-I'm currently learning more about JavaScript, Redis and Python.
+> I am in the process of learning JavaScript, Redis, Python and MySQL.

 ---